148 Edmund Street

-If you or anyone you know has felt the same, or has had similar struggles, we would be delighted if you and your colleagues would join us for the Minds Matter – Breaking the Stigma event which follows Time to Talk day on the 8th February.
+If you or anyone you know has felt the same, or has had similar struggles, we would be delighted if you and your colleagues would join us for the Minds Matter – Breaking the Stigma event which follows Time to Talk day on 8 February.

 “Breaking the Stigma” will address the little talked about, highly stigmatised and often taboo subject of mental health, in a brutal, honest and “close-to-the-bone” satire.
 The session will be led by the inspirational Andy Salkeld, a chartered accountant who trained and qualified at PwC before moving into industry.
 Andy will discuss his real-life experiences and struggles with depression, anxiety, stress and, ultimately, his suicide attempt.

 Why Join Us?